A New World Economy

 While April 15 might be the deadline for Americans to file their tax return each year, there is another deadline that is of far greater significance tax-wise.
 And most people are completely unaware of it.

-It’s May 11—at least, last year it was.
+It’s April 9—at least, this year it was.
 Tax Freedom Day.
 On that day, the average taxpayer finally earned enough to pay his or her total tax bill for the year.
-(Tax Freedom Day came later last year than ever before.)
-Thirty-eight percent of our annual intake goes out to pay government expenses—federal, state and local.
-That’s twice what it was during the Great Depression.
-After World War ii, government consumed 22 percent of our earnings.
-During the Lyndon Johnson era, it was 30 percent.
+Nearly 27 percent of our annual intake goes out to pay government expenses—federal, state and local.

 The Economy Israel Chose

-When ancient Israel demanded the Prophet Samuel to give them a king like their neighboring countries had, it angered him.
+When ancient Israel demanded the Prophet Samuel to give it a king like its neighboring countries had, it angered him.
 In considering the matter in prayer, however, Samuel found that God would allow Israel to reject His government—but not without a stern warning.
-God told Samuel to “protest solemnly” to the Israelites—to tell them they were making a huge mistake (i Sam.
-8:9).
+God told Samuel to “protest solemnly” to the Israelites—to tell them they were making a huge mistake (1 Samuel 8:9).

 In protesting, Samuel told them the manner in which their king would rule.
 He would recruit the most talented young people in the land for his own gain—filling positions in an ever-expanding bureaucracy.
-He would draft the most able-bodied young men for the army—to be his “instruments of war” (vv.
-11-13).
-He would then apply burdensome property taxes—taking the best fields and vineyards from the citizenry (v.
-14).
-He would introduce income tax and use the proceeds selfishly, giving it to his officers and his servants (v.
-15).
-Even laborers would have to devote a portion of their time to the king’s services (v.
-16).
+He would draft the most able-bodied young men for the army—to be his “instruments of war” (verses 11-13).
+He would then apply burdensome property taxes—taking the best fields and vineyards from the citizenry (verse 14).
+He would introduce income tax and use the proceeds selfishly, giving it to his officers and his servants (verse 15).
+Even laborers would have to devote a portion of their time to the king’s services (verse 16).

-In short, if they wanted a king like all other nations, they could have one—but they would end up being their king’s servants (v.
-17).
+In short, if they wanted a king like all other nations, they could have one—but they would end up being their king’s servants (verse 17).

-Then, under the oppressive weight of big government, if the Israelites cried out to God, He would not hear them! (v.
-18).
+Then, under the oppressive weight of big government, if the Israelites cried out to God, He would not hear them! (verse 18).

-Even after this solemn protest from Samuel, Israel refused to heed God’s warning and instead chose for themselves a leader.
-They wanted to be just like other nations (vv.
-19-20).
+Even after this solemn protest from Samuel, Israel refused to heed God’s warning and instead chose for itself a leader.
+It wanted to be just like other nations (verses 19-20).

 With that in mind, we should not be surprised by the unbelievable size of government today—or by its remarkable inefficiency and waste.
 America’s government, like every other administration on Earth, has its many flaws.
 But we, as a people, must remember—we chose it to be this way.